serilog/serilog-sinks-opentelemetry/README.md

 # serilog-sinks-opentelemetry

-Incubator for a high-fidelity Serilog to OpenTelemetry Logs sink
+Incubator for a high-fidelity Serilog to OpenTelemetry Logs sink.